Shingles and Post Herpetic Neuralgia

 As a child, you may remember coping with chicken pox—an itchy rash consisting of blisters.
 Now you have those blisters again, but instead of itching, they are painful.
 What you are probably experiencing is an outbreak of shingles.

-Having had chicken pox—and 90% of Americans over 15 have had it—puts you at risk for getting shingles later on.
+Having had chicken pox—and 90% of Americans over 15 have had it—puts you at risk of getting shingles later on.
 Two out of every 10 people will get shingles during their lifetime, and more than 1 million people will develop shingles this year.

 One in five people with shingles will go on to develop PHN, but the risk increases as you age.
 For example, if you are age 50 or older, you have a more than 50 percent chance of developing PHN.
 If you are age 80 or older, you have an 80 percent chance of developing PHN.

-PHN SYMPTOMS
+PHN Symptoms

 The primary symptom is pain, which can be debilitating.
 The pain may be associated with aching, throbbing, stabbing, sharp, or piercing.
 Stress may intensify the severity of the pain.
 The intensity of the pain can vary, but pain-free intervals are rare.
 Some people who have had PHN describe the pain as the worst pain they have ever felt.